mdubourg001/geste/README.md

 - `testPatterns`: array of [glob](https://github.com/isaacs/node-glob) patterns used to walk your project's sources and find test files.
 Equivalent to [Jest's `testMatch`](https://jestjs.io/docs/configuration#testmatch-arraystring)
 - `ignorePatterns`: array of [glob](https://github.com/isaacs/node-glob) patterns that will be ignored when looking for test files.
 Close to [Jest's `testPathIgnorePatterns`](https://jestjs.io/docs/configuration#testpathignorepatterns-arraystring) but here **it's a array of glob patterns instead of regexp patterns**.
 - `setupFiles`: array of paths to modules that will be compiled and evaluated before every one of your test files.
 Equivalent to [Jest's `setupFiles`](https://jestjs.io/docs/configuration#setupfiles-array)
+- `throwOnCompilationErrors`: should geste throw if it encounters an error while compiling a test file.
+Kinda same as setting [Jest's `bail`](https://jestjs.io/docs/configuration#bail-number--boolean) to `true`